Mental Health Overview: Exploring Depression Definition, Symptoms And Treatments

 Depression is an umbrella term for any depressive disorder.
 However, it is often referred to as major depressive disorder (MDD), a condition marked by a severely prolonged low mood and a loss of interest in regularly enjoyed activities.

-When depression symptoms persist for two or more weeks and cause substantial impairment in functioning in one or more areas of life, they may be considered clinically significant.
+When symptoms of depression persist for two or more weeks and cause substantial impairment in functioning in one or more areas of life, they may be considered clinically significant.
 If depression interferes with your daily life and activities, consider speaking to your healthcare provider about assessment for a mood disorder.

 "Depression is a common and serious medical illness that negatively affects how you feel, the way you think, and how you act.
 Fortunately, it is also treatable." — American Psychiatric Association